What are practising privileges?

 Too often, complaints are managed with a feather-light touch.
 The default is for the individual clinician under question to provide the response.
 Professional or corporate challenge is limited as unlike in the NHS, there is often no clear clinical hierarchy or procedures in place.
 Many also lack staff trained and experienced in carrying out investigations.
 This obviously prevents independent scrutiny.
-As important, it stops identification of longer-term patterns of poor medical practice – see Verita’s work on weak signals here.
+As important, it stops identification of longer-term patterns of poor medical practice – as can be seen in Verita’s work on weak signals.

 Private healthcare providers are under increased scrutiny.
 The independent inquiry into the malpractice of convicted surgeon Ian Paterson is underway.
 The CQC are sharpening their teeth.
 Tighter regulations are sat on Whitehall desks.